The Way of the Gun: Plot

-Parker and Longbaugh torture Obecks to learn Robin's location, while Jeffers confines Robin in a room in a Mexican brothel.
-Jeffers forces Painter to perform a Caesarean section to retrieve the baby, despite Robin's confession that the child is hers and Painter's and is not Chidduck's.
-Meanwhile, the heavily armed Parker and Longbaugh infiltrate the brothel.
-The ensuing gunfight, which leaves Parker wounded, turns into another standoff, until Painter shoots Jeffers.
-Outside, Sarno arrives with a group of men and the ransom, which they stack in the courtyard.
-Parker wants to kidnap Robin and Painter again, but Longbaugh, guilt-ridden after seeing her condition, responds: "She's had enough."
-Despite realizing that the money is bait, Parker and Longbaugh charge headlong into an ambush.
+Jeffers forces Painter to perform a Caesarean section to retrieve the baby, despite Robin's confession that the child is not the Chidducks'.
+Parker and Longbaugh, heavily armed, storm the brothel, while Sarno arrives with his own men and stacks the ransom money in the courtyard outside.
+Painter shoots Jeffers, and Longbaugh has a change of heart at seeing Robin's condition, urging Parker that "She's had enough."
+Aware that the money is bait, Parker and Longbaugh charge headlong into an ambush.